-In this reality, it is no surprise that girls are unable to decide how long their days in school will last.
-From menstruation to forced marriage, girls face numerous barriers that are keeping them from reaching their full potential.
+In this reality, it is no surprise that girls cannot decide how long their days in school will last.
+From menstruation to forced marriage, girls face numerous barriers that are keeping them from pursuing a future they want.

 But gender inequality doesn’t just impact the lives of girls in some countries; it’s an injustice that prevails in all corners of the world.